nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 [Bioconductor](https://www.bioconductor.org) is an open-source software project developed for the analysis and comprehension of high-throughput data in genomics and molecular biology.
-The project aims to enable interdisciplinary research, collaboration and rapid development of scientific software.
+The project aims to enable interdisciplinary research, collaboration, and rapid development of scientific software.
 It is based on the statistical programming language
 R. We will not be using these packages in this class, but they are worth getting to know.